ryangjchandler/laravel-expose/README.md

 Now you can run the `artisan expose` command and your `.env` file's `APP_URL` variable will be replaced with the new URL that Expose is using.

-When you hit <kbd>Ctrl + C</kbd> to terminate the command, the `APP_URL` variable will be restored so that you can continue using your site locally too.
+When you hit <kbd>Ctrl + C</kbd> to terminate the command, the `APP_URL` variable will be restored so that you can continue using your site locally.

 ## Testing